 Action Plan that incorporates the results and conclusions of previous studies and defines the Municipality's strategy regarding public and private sector measures to achieve the objectives it has committed to.
 It is the main document containing clearly identified objectives and goals.
 This document can be created separately, with a SEAP (Sustainable Energy Action Plan) and a CCAP (Climate Change Adaptation Plan).

-AdEPorto is currently supporting the Covenant of Mayors for Climate & Energy made by the Municipalities of Porto, Maia, Matosinhos and Valongo.
-In addition, the municipalities of Póvoa de Varzim and Santo Tirso have also joined the Covenant.
+AdEPorto is currently supporting the Covenant of Mayors for Climate & Energy made by the Municipalities of Gondomar, Maia, Matosinhos, Porto, Trofa, Valongo e Paredes.
+In addition, the municipalities of Póvoa de Varzim, Santo Tirso and Vila do Conde have also joined the Covenant.